yctung/LibAcousticSensing/README.md

 Various interesting applications (like [this](https://youtu.be/Wn3sRmQteY8) and [this](https://youtu.be/CQ-AirK7wLY)) can be implemented and deployed with acoustic sensing.

 ### Why We Need LibAS?
 We notice there are various platform-dependent challenges that might prevent new developers from implementing their exciting acoustic sensing ideas.
-For example, it is non-trivial to learn a new programming language (like Java for Android and Obj-C for iOS), especially use them to deal the real-time audio recording.
-Moreover, it is also challenging to prototype/validate your sensing algorithm directly by these programming languages.
-So we design LibAS to **hide** these technical programming details from the developers.
-The following figure shows the different workflows to design acoustic sensing algorithms with/without LibAS:
+For example, it is non-trivial to learn a new programming language (like Java for Android and Obj-C for iOS), especially to deal with the real-time audio recording.
+Moreover, it is also challenging to prototype/validate your sensing algorithm directly by these system programming languages.
+So we design LibAS to **hide** most technical programming details from the developers.
+The following figure shows the difference of designing acoustic sensing algorithms with or without LibAS:

 ![LibAS Idea](Resource/figures/intro_idea.png?raw=true "LibAS idea")